Skip to main content

 TIM BURTON SIGNS

 Lost Vegas: Tim Burton @ The Neon Museum sculptural and digital installations were displayed in The Neon Museum from Oct.
 15, 2019, through April 12, 2020.
-The Tim Burton pieces are incorporated within the museum’s collection of 20 contemporary art objects, which also includes 40 renderings.
+The Neon Museum acquired 4 pieces and 40 prints from the Exhibition.
+These pieces are a part of the Neon Museum’s growing Fine Art Collection.

 Following the closure of the exhibition, two of Burton’s signs remain on ongoing display: